 - Four Seasons Yard Worker Tip Sheet, suggestions on responsible ways to handle property maintenance to benefit your plants, animals, properties, the water you drink, and the watershed where you live and work.
 (Spanish version)

-- Why You Should Not Mow to the River’s Edge.
-The banks along a river are known as its riparian buffer zone, an area of native plants that help reduce erosion by keeping soil in place, serve as habitat for many animals and birds, and act as a filter for storm water runoff entering the waterway.
+- Why You Should Not Mow to the Water’s Edge.
+The banks along a river, lake or wetland are known as its riparian buffer zone, an area ideally of native plants that help reduce erosion by keeping soil in place, serve as habitat for many animals and birds, and act as a filter for storm water runoff entering the waterway.
+The Hudson to Housatonic conservation partnership (H2H), of which NRWA is a member, has created a management and planting guide of best practices for landowners with riparian buffers.